vhsw/freshdesk-time-tracker/README.md

 Simple time tracker for Freshdesk, Jira and Teamwork.

 ## Installation
 Just place timer.py in any convenient place on your device.
-Also, you may want to add some alias in your bash or zsh profile.
+Also, you may want to add alias in your bash or zsh profile.
 ```
 alias latime="~/timer.py"
 ```